Fustra/vote4film/README.md

 - Fix HTTP 500 error when adding a film that was already added (again)
 - Highlight calender and vote links when there is a user action to take
+- Pick the oldest added film for upcoming when scores are a draw

 ### v1.2.1 - 2019-11-21